Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 An inner class declaration $ID$ nested in another classifier declaration $PD$ may reference an *object* of type $ID$ associated with it.

 This association happens when instantiating an object of type $ID$, as its constructor may be invoked only when a receiver of type $PD$ is available, and this receiver becomes associated with the new instantiated object of type $ID$.

+TODO(the relation between containing and nested classifiers if generics are involved)

 TODO(...)